benjamin-manning/website_benjaminmanning.io/content/home/travel.md

 ---
-title: Lagoa de Fuego
+title: Countries Visited
-summary: A lake in a caldera (volcanically formed crater) in Azores.
+summary: Visual and List of all the countries I've been fortunate enough to live in and visit.
 tags:
-- Drones
+- Travel
 date: "2019-08-04T00:00:00Z"

 # Optional external URL for project (replaces project detail page).